There aren’t too many days so emblazoned in our memories as July 20 is for me.N ot just for one memorable moment, but two spectacular ones.

 One day I was glancing at the Boston Globe and saw that the Detroit Tigers were in town, playing a double header on Sunday.
 Since Dad wasn’t preaching, he was eager to take us.
 We were free and couldn’t wait to get to Fenway Park and finally see our Tigers tackle the Bosox and their Green Monster.

-Jim Bunning was pitching the first game that day, but facing some all-start hitters, including the great Ted Williams.
+Jim Bunning was pitching the first game that day, but facing some all-star hitters, including the great Ted Williams.
 Of course, we had some pretty good batters in the lineup, too, with Harvey Kuenn and Al Kaline leading the pack.

 It’s worth noting that Bunning is the only pitcher to ever strike out Ted Williams 3 times in one game, and his record against the Red Sox was his best for any opponent.